JhonnyOrtega0107/backend_karate/README.md

 ## ​​​📊​**Detailed Results:**

 For detailed information on the test results, please refer to the file "2.
-Casos de Prueba - Automatizacion API" in the Documentation branch.
+Test Cases - API Automation" in the Documentation branch.
 This file contains a breakdown of each scenario, including its status, steps, and any associated errors or failures.

 ![img_5.png](img_5.png)